 The picture above shows my favorite shirt with the NYC "I Voted" sticker on it.
 Usually, this wouldn't be a problem.
 However, having left that sticker on this shirt for an entire three weeks, it is now stuck to my favorite shirt like cement.
 Moreover, even when I remove the sticker itself, the sticker residue still clings to the shirt like white on rice.
 So, how do I get sticker residue off my clothes?

-It turns out I am not the only one in this conundrum.
-A quick google search will give you hundreds of methods to remove stickers and sticker residue from t-shirts, different types of clothing and a variety of fabrics.
+It turns out I am not the only one in this predicament.
+A quick google search will give you hundreds of methods to remove stickers and sticker residue from t-shirts, different types of clothing, and a variety of fabrics.
 In this quick tutorial, I will try to cover all available methods so that you will never have to go through the pain and misery I experienced when trying to recover my favorite shirt.

 The methods for removing sticker residue from a shirt and other types of clothing will vary slightly depending on the type of fabric you are dealing with.
 Therefore, to cover all of our bases, we are splitting up this tutorial into the following sections:

 - Liquid and Chemical Adhesive Removers

 - Thermal and Mechanic Methods

 - Advice and Suggestions From Professional Drycleaners/Clothing Scientists

 Liquid and Chemical Adhesive Removers